ppetrovtv/pine_script_docs/source/Introduction.rst

 Pine is one of our highest priorities and we are happy to consider any requests for new features.

-Because each study uses computational resources in the cloud, we must impose limits in order to share these resources fairly among our users.
+Because each script uses computational resources in the cloud, we must impose limits in order to share these resources fairly among our users.
 We strive to impose as few limits as possible while enforcing as many as needed.
 We must ensure the platform keeps running smoothly so nobody is